SenSaiyan/DM4173-Professional-Practices-SP18/mock_interview.md

 # ASSIGNMENT: MOCK INTERVIEW

-Students will participate in a mock job interview with a potential “employer.”
+* Students will participate in a mock job interview with a potential “employer.”
+Date TBD.